tensorfuse/tensorfuse-examples/README.md

 # tensorfuse-examples
-List of popular open-source models deployed on AWS using tensorfuse
+List of popular open-source models deployed on AWS using Tensorfuse